centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/virtualization-hyperv-nscp-restapi.md

 ### Network flow

-The target equipment must be reachable from the Centreon Poller on the TCP/8443 port.
+The target equipment must be reachable from the Centreon poller on the TCP/8443 port.

 ## Setup